mehulagg/gitlab/doc/development/usage_ping/index.md

 ### Fallback values for UsagePing

-There are a few fallback values that we use, which are returned in case the following cases:
+We return fallback values in these cases:

 | Case                        | Value |
 |-----------------------------|-------|